leggedrobotics/darknet_ros/README.md

 ## Basic Usage

-In order to get the Robot-Centric Elevation Mapping to run with your robot, you will need to adapt a few parameters.
+In order to get YOLO ROS: Real-Time Object Detection for ROS to run with your robot, you will need to adapt a few parameters.
 It is the easiest if duplicate and adapt all the parameter files that you need to change from the `darkned_ros` package.
 These are specifically the parameter files in `config` and the launch file from the `launch` folder.

 ## Nodes

 ### Node: darknet_ros

 This is the main YOLO ROS: Real-Time Object Detection for ROS node.
 It uses the camera measurements to detect pre-learned objects in the frames.

-You can change the names and other parameters of the publishers, subscribers and actions inside `darkned_ros/config/ros.yaml`.

 ### ROS related parameters